kargeb/Pantry/README.md

 - Firebase: Cloud Firestore, Authentication
 - Styled-components

-I made a goal for myself to write this application without hooks, state management tools and as little as possible usage of external libraries.
+I made a goal for myself to write this application without using hooks, state management tools and as little as possible usage of external libraries.
 My second project [Focus-player](https://github.com/kargeb/focus-player) is the one where I use hooks, redux, formik etc. and I encourage you to check it out too :)

 ## Setup